4everhope/lico/README_eng.md

 "LICO" is a humble personal project, aimed at cobbling together various existing technologies into a personal AI assistant.
 It aims to achieve fully automated information processing, memory retention, reminders, control functionalities, balancing cost and human-machine effectiveness.

-If you're interested in related knowledge, feel free to visit my [blog](https://blog.licolico.top).
-It might just be a case of casting pearls before swine, but hopefully, it might provoke some insightful thoughts.

 ### Current functionalities supported by the open-source version:

 - [x] Connectivity to OpenAI API